geoffleyland/argcheck/README.md

 `luarocks install argcheck` (which doesn't actually work yet, since I haven't submitted the rock).

-Use it with `lua -largcheck file.lua`, or if you want a warning rather than an error on a failed argument check, `lua -largwarn file.lua`.
+Use it with `lua -largcheck file.lua`, or, if you want a warning rather than an error on a failed argument check, `lua -largwarn file.lua`.

 Argument specifications are parsed from comments near the function declaration